 You can be an advocate for your profession.
 Make the world of healthcare a better place for your patients and make your profession stronger by being part of that collective voice.

 Significant legislative changes are the result of common sense initiatives, propelled by constituents that have meaningful relationships with their legislators.
 Taking action is as simple as writing letters to your state legislators and as powerful as attending a national federal affairs forum to impact change throughout the nation.
-Speak to your legislators from your own professional experience as a PT, PTA, student or educator is powerful.
+Speaking to your legislators from your own professional experience as a PT, PTA, student or educator is powerful.
 You have the experience.
 You have the passion.
 You can make the change.

 Current Legislation: How Can You Help?

 House Bill 220 is a bill that modifies the scope of practice for physical therapists in Ohio.
 It would allow PTs to diagnose physical impairment and disability and determine a prognosis and intervention plan, and would add the ability for PTs to order test such as diagnostic imaging and studies that are performed and interpreted by other health care professionals.
 This bill will be reintroduced as a new bill in 2015 and will be given a new bill number.

 How does HB 169 Help PT?